Kernapillar/Kernapillar/README.md

 During my time at App Academy, I was able to incorporate my interest in music into my projects, most notably in my javascript project, 4 Block Loop.
 This project utilized the Tone.js library as a stepping stone to incorporate synthesizer and audio playing functionality.
 I used vanilla javascript to create multiple sequencers (utilizing my new knowledge and understanding of object oriented programming and inheritance) as well as a piano playable using the computer keyboard.

 In more recent projects, I worked primarily with React and Redux alongside Ruby on Rails to build out a full stack spotify clone, as well as a MERN stack group project about drawing and artistic collaboration, regardless of artistic ability.
-Both of these full stack projects are currently hosted on Heroku, available for everyone to check out.
+Both of these full stack projects are currently hosted on Heroku, with links available in my Github repos, or my personal website: https://kernapillar.github.io/Kernapillar_portfolio/

 I look forward to building more creative and interesting projects in the coming years, and hope to meet and work with some great people along the way!